Episodic Falling Syndrome (Muscle Hypertonicity): Cavaliers Collapse Suddenly After Exercise

 Breeders' Responsibilities

 Obviously, it would be preferable to mate only clear cavaliers to each other.
 But if a cavalier breeder finds that one of her breeding stock is a carrier, she should mate that dog only to a clear cavalier.
-Then, once the litter is produced, the breeder should DNA-test the puppies to identify the half that are clear and half that are carriers, and remove the carriers from the breeding program.*
+Then, once the litter is produced, the breeder should DNA-test the puppies to identify which ones are clear and which are carriers, and remove the carriers from the breeding program.*

 * Read the UK Animal Health Trust's article on "Should We Breed Carriers?" by Dr. Cathryn Mellersh here.